 A near-new Coles-anchored retail complex in Melbourne’s north is selling for the second time in less than three years.

-The Coburg North Village Shopping Centre hit the market in late January with price expectations of about $45 million.
+The Coburg North Village Shopping Centre hit the market in late January.
+It is understood to be trading for just over $40 million.

 On a 1.8 hectare site at the high-profile corner of Gaffney and Sussex Street, the centre includes 6283 square metres of retail area and a large open-air car park.

 Fifteen non-discretionary retailers tenant the property which returns annual rent of approximately $2.7 million.

 The site is not far from the Lincoln Mills Homemaker Centre which includes an 11,500 sqm Bunnings, a 3800sqm Harvey Norman and a 2000 sqm Officeworks.

 Coburg North is about 11 kilometres from the CBD.

 In October we reported that Charter Hall paid Village Roadshow $12.5 million for the Coburg Drive-In theatre at 155 Newlands Road, Coburg North.